DinographicPixels/WazowskiMemer/README.md

 # WazowskiMemer
-A Fun/Currency &amp; Utility Discord Bot, also if you search an open source of Wazowski Memer, you can't found one.
+A Fun/Currency &amp; Utility Discord Bot, also if you search an open source of Wazowski Memer, you can't find one.
 Wazowski Memer isn't open source.

 # Also available on